skip-mev/docs/docs/chains/slinky/0-overview.md

 The ExtendVote and VerifyVote methods of ABCI++ are where a given price starts its journey in the chain.

 - The application fetches prices from the sidecar and submits them to the chain via the ABCI++ ExtendVote method.
-- VerifyVote is also used to ensure that the submitted data is valid--i.e. it can be unmarhsalled by another validator.
+- VerifyVote is also used to ensure that the submitted data is valid--i.e. it can be unmarshalled by another validator.

 ### Prepare Proposal

-During PrepareProposal the vote extensions from the previous round are pulled out of the extended commit info and various checks are run on them.
+During PrepareProposal the vote extensions from the previous round are aggregated by the block proposer, and various checks are run on them.

 - Slinky ensures that the set of vote extensions comprise the required minimum stake (default of 2/3).
 - It also ensures that the vote extensions are valid and can be understood by the application.